By Li Tong

 Oftentimes, we lack understanding of God’s good intentions, and hope that things go as we wish them to.
 We are particularly unwilling to undergo trials and refinement.
 Instead, we hope for an entirely peaceful life without any catastrophes in our lives or our loved ones’ lives.
 We want everything to go smoothly, and to enjoy God’s blessings and grace.
 But do we ever consider whether a comfortable environment can allow us to cast off our corrupt dispositions?
 Can material blessings really help us know God’s disposition and being?
 If we only enjoy His mercy and grace, can that increase our faith in Him and allow us to develop true love for and submission to God?
-God’s words say, “If you only enjoy the grace of God, with a peaceful family life or material blessings, then you have not gained God, and your belief in God has failed.
-God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man—but man cannot be made perfect with grace, love, and mercy alone.
-In man’s experiences he encounters some of God’s love, and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, and incapable of revealing that which is corrupt within man, nor are they able to rid man of his corrupt disposition, or make perfect his love and faith.
+God’s words say, “If you only enjoy the grace of God, having a peaceful family life or material blessings, then you have not gained God, and your belief in God cannot be considered successful.
+God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man, but man cannot be made perfect with grace, love, and mercy alone.
+In man’s experiences, he encounters some of God’s love and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, incapable of revealing that which is corrupt within man, and incapable of ridding man of his corrupt disposition, or making perfect his love and faith.
 God’s work of grace was the work of one period, and man cannot rely on enjoying the grace of God in order to know God” (“Only by Experiencing Painful Trials Can You Know the Loveliness of God”).

 How to Go Through Trials and refinement

-God’s words say, “When you face sufferings you must be able to not consider the flesh and not complain against God.
-When God hides Himself from you, you must be able to have the faith to follow Him, to maintain your previous love without allowing it to falter or disappear.
-No matter what God does, you must submit to His design, and be more willing to curse your own flesh than to complain against Him.
-When you are faced with trials you must satisfy God in spite of any reluctance to part with something you love, or bitter weeping.
-Only this can be called true love and faith.
-No matter what your actual stature is, you must first possess the will to suffer hardship as well as true faith, and you must have the will to forsake the flesh.
-You should be willing to personally endure hardships and suffer losses to your personal interests in order to satisfy God’s will.
-You must also have a heart of regretting yourself, that you weren’t able to satisfy God in the past, and be able to regret yourself now.
-Not a single one of these can be lacking and God will perfect you through these things.
-If you lack these conditions, you cannot be perfected” (“Those Who Are to Be Made Perfect Must Undergo Refinement”).
+God’s words say, “When you face suffering, you must be able to lay aside concern for the flesh and to not make complaints against God.
+When God hides Himself from you, you must be able to have the faith to follow Him, to maintain your previous love without allowing it to falter or dissipate.
+No matter what God does, you must submit to His design and be prepared to curse your own flesh rather than make complaints against Him.
+When you are faced with trials, you must satisfy God, though you may weep bitterly or feel reluctant to part with some beloved object.
+Only this is true love and faith.
+No matter what your actual stature is, you must first possess both the will to suffer hardship and true faith, and you must also have the will to forsake the flesh.
+You should be willing to endure personal hardships and suffer losses to your personal interests in order to satisfy God’s will.
+You must also be capable of feeling regret about yourself in your heart: In the past, you were unable to satisfy God, and now, you can regret yourself.
+You must not be lacking in any of these regards—it is through these things that God will perfect you.
+If you cannot meet these criteria, then you cannot be perfected” (“Those Who Are to Be Made Perfect Must Undergo Refinement”).